linuxteam-robotique/tuxy-distro/README.md

 # Tuxy distro

-Tuxy distro is a minimalist embbeded distribution based on OpenEmbedded and linux-sunxi for Olimex OLinuXino Allwinner SoCs boards.
+Tuxy distro is a minimalist embedded distribution based on OpenEmbedded and linux-sunxi for Olimex OLinuXino Allwinner SoCs boards.

 ## Hardware